YoonSangCho/MultiparametricMRI/README.md

 # MultiparametricMRI
-This repository contains the implementation of machine learning (ML) experiments for predicting germline BRCA1/2 mutations in high-risk breast cancer patients using multiparametric MRI (mpMRI) features.
-The study integrates clinical, morphologic, kinetic (CAD-derived), and diffusion-weighted (ADC) features into ML-based prediction models.
+This repository contains the  official codes for the implementation of machine learning (ML) experiments in the predictions of germline BRCA1/2 mutations of high-risk breast cancer patients using multiparametric MRI (mpMRI) features.
+The study investigated integrates clinical, morphologic, kinetic (CAD-derived), and diffusion-weighted (ADC) features into ML-based prediction models.
 We conducted systematic experiments with multiple models, feature sets, and repeated validation to ensure robustness and reproducibility.

 ### Citation
 Park H, Cho KR, Lee S, Cho D, Park KH, Cho YS, Song SE.
-Prediction of Germline BRCA Mutations in High-Risk Breast Cancer Patients Using Machine Learning with Multiparametric Breast MRI Features.
+Prediction of Germline BRCA Mutations in High-Risk Breast Cancer Patients Using Machine Learning with Multiparametric Breast MRI Features (Sensors, Sep.
+2025)
-(Manuscript in revision, 2025)

 ### How to Run
 **1. create enviromnent**